mosarhat/hola/README.md

 For hosting, I've decided to utilize Railway because it's free.

 Initially, I had set up a Python server locally, but running a server locally 24/7 on my laptop is just silly.
 Hence, I've decided to go with a hosting service.

+## Note

+My backend seems to have a major issue which is, when hosted, my bot is appending to only ONE dictionary within my deployment, so I have a disctionary with a gagillion sub-key/value pairs.
+I need to make it so that every hour, the bot refreshed the message history.
+This ensures that after a while, my bot doesn't have like 10-million entries.